Compressed Gradient Tracking Algorithms for Distributed Nonconvex Optimization: Compressed Distributed Nonconvex Algorithms: Bounded Relative Compression Error

-\TY{In this subsection, we propose the compressed DGT algorithm (Algorithm~\ref{alg:1}), which is same as the C-GT proposed in \cite{Liao2022TAC}.
-In \cite{Liao2022TAC}, the authors utilized the linear system of inequalities method to demonstrate the linear convergence of the proposed algorithm under the strongly convex case.
-In this subsection, we illustrate that the proposed Algorithm~\ref{alg:1} exhibits both sublinear and linear convergence under the nonconvex case, both without (Theorem~\ref{thm-1}) and with (Theorem~\ref{thm-2}) the P--{\L} condition.
-Furthermore, we design a Lyapunov function for analyzing the convergence of the proposed algorithm.
-This approach is shorter and simpler when compared to the other methods.
-More importantly, in Theorem~\ref{thm-2}, our utilization of the Lyapunov function allows us to design the proposed algorithm without relying on the P--{\L} constant, a unique aspect that separates our work from the existing DGT nonconvex optimization results under the P--{\L} condition.}
+\TY{In this subsection, we propose the compressed DGT algorithm (Algorithm~\ref{alg:1}), which is the same as the C-GT proposed in \cite{Liao2022TAC}.
+In \cite{Liao2022TAC}, the authors constructed systems of linear inequalities to demonstrate the linear convergence of the proposed algorithm under the strongly convex case.
+In this subsection, \lx{we demonstrate that the proposed Algorithm~\ref{alg:1} exhibits sublinear convergence in the general nonconvex case (Theorem~\ref{thm-1}) and linear convergence when the P--{\L} condition is satisfied (Theorem~\ref{thm-2}).} Furthermore, we design a Lyapunov function for analyzing the convergence of the proposed algorithm. \lx{Benefiting from this Lyapunov function, in Theorem~\ref{thm-2}, we are able to design the algorithm parameters without prior knowledge of the P--{\L} constant}.
+This features a unique aspect that separates our work from the existing DGT nonconvex optimization results (\cite{Xin2021TSP, tang2020distributed}) under the P--{\L} condition.}